msoffredi/crypto-service/readme.txt

 2. Keeping API endpoints simple for the sake of time (following API Names on requirements)
 3. Output will be a JSON object
 4. API will be a standard REST API

+Running instructions

+The application requires Java 1.8+ and Maven 4.0+

+Build the application package with: mvn package

+Run the application with: java -jar target/crypto-service-1.0-SNAPSHOT.jar server config.yml